astonastonaston/peract/README.md

 #### Config preparations

 Make sure you have `config.yaml` under the directory `conf`. `conf` has fine-tuned configs for some tabletop tasks, so if you want to train on those tasks you can directly copy them.
-For example, if you want to train on **PushCube-v1**, you can run:
+For example, if you want to train on **PushCube-v1**, you can prepare configs simply by

 ```bash
 cp conf/config_pushcube.yaml conf/config.yaml
 ```

-Note that you need to change the following paths in `config.yaml` for your runtime environment:
+Note that you need to **change the following paths** in `config.yaml` for your runtime environment:

 * `maniskill3.tasks`: The task to train on.
 We only support **StackCube-v1** (with success rate 0.5 trained on 50 demos and evaled on 10 demos) and **PushCube-v1** (with success rate 1 trained on 50 demos and evaled on 10 demos) for now.
 We only support single-task training for now, so only 1 task can be in the list
 * `framework.logdir`: The directory to save your training results (weights, csv file with rotation and translation losses if enabled, tensorboard events, etc)